Welcome to our Social Justice Program at SFUU

 November

-Thursday October 30, 6:30 pm - Social Justice Team Meeting - All are welcome to join us in this meeting to discuss social justice plans for the fall and Spring.
+• Wednesday November 19, 6:30 pm - Social Justice Team Meeting (Zoom) - All are welcome to join us in this meeting to discuss social justice plans.
 Bring your ideas and your passion and brainstorm with us.
 This meeting will be on zoom.
 Contact Carol Koons or Barb Munn for details.

 Every month